polca/premise/docs/transform.rst

 - hydrogen supply, from electrolysis, by ship, as liquid, over 2000 km
 - hydrogen supply, from gasification of biomass by heatpipe reformer, by H2 pipeline, as gaseous, over 500 km
-- hydrogen supply, from ATR of nat. gas, by truck, as gaseous, over 500 km
+- hydrogen supply, from ATR of from natural gas, by truck, as gaseous, over 500 km
 - hydrogen supply, from gasification of biomass by heatpipe reformer, by truck, as liquid organic compound, over 500 km
-- hydrogen supply, from SMR of nat. gas, with CCS, by truck, as liquid organic compound, over 500 km
+- hydrogen supply, from SMR of from natural gas, with CCS, by truck, as liquid organic compound, over 500 km
-- hydrogen supply, from SMR of nat. gas, with CCS, by ship, as liquid, over 2000 km
+- hydrogen supply, from SMR of from natural gas, with CCS, by ship, as liquid, over 2000 km
 - hydrogen supply, from coal gasification, by CNG pipeline, as gaseous, over 500 km
-- hydrogen supply, from SMR of nat. gas, by ship, as liquid, over 2000 km
+- hydrogen supply, from SMR of from natural gas, by ship, as liquid, over 2000 km
 - hydrogen supply, from coal gasification, by truck, as liquid, over 500 km
 - hydrogen supply, from gasification of biomass by heatpipe reformer, by truck, as liquid, over 500 km
-- hydrogen supply, from ATR of nat. gas, with CCS, by truck, as liquid organic compound, over 500 km
+- hydrogen supply, from ATR of from natural gas, with CCS, by truck, as liquid organic compound, over 500 km
-- hydrogen supply, from SMR of nat. gas, with CCS, by truck, as liquid, over 500 km
+- hydrogen supply, from SMR of from natural gas, with CCS, by truck, as liquid, over 500 km
 - hydrogen supply, from electrolysis, by truck, as liquid organic compound, over 500 km
 - hydrogen supply, from gasification of biomass, by truck, as liquid organic compound, over 500 km
-- hydrogen supply, from SMR of nat. gas, with CCS, by truck, as gaseous, over 500 km
+- hydrogen supply, from SMR of from natural gas, with CCS, by truck, as gaseous, over 500 km
 - hydrogen supply, from SMR of biogas, with CCS, by CNG pipeline, as gaseous, over 500 km
-- hydrogen supply, from SMR of nat. gas, by truck, as gaseous, over 500 km
+- hydrogen supply, from SMR of from natural gas, by truck, as gaseous, over 500 km
-- hydrogen supply, from SMR of nat. gas, by H2 pipeline, as gaseous, over 500 km
+- hydrogen supply, from SMR of from natural gas, by H2 pipeline, as gaseous, over 500 km
 - hydrogen supply, from gasification of biomass, with CCS, by truck, as liquid organic compound, over 500 km
 - hydrogen supply, from gasification of biomass, by ship, as liquid, over 2000 km